This section provides potential suppliers with a better understanding of how we procure goods, services and works in Warwickshire County Council.

 - opportunities with a value greater than £100,000 are advertised on Contracts Finder; and

-- opportunities required to be advertised according to the EU procurement directive are advertised in the Official Journal of the European Union OJEU.
+- opportunities required to be advertised according to the procurement directives are advertised in the Find a Tender Service (FTS) Online Journal.

 If you are interested in supplying the council you are advised to: